robole/vscode-javascript-extensions/codelens/readme.md

 );
 ```

 CodeLensProvider does not have a constructor.
-You can create your own class (`Provider` in this example) and implement 2 functions with the same signature as per the API.
+You can create your own object (the class `Provider` in this example) and have it implement 2 functions with the same signature as per the API.

 ![codelensprovider definition](img/codelensprovider.png)